Table of Contents[Hide][Show]

 Are you interested in an Ayurvedic approach to reveal your best skin, but unsure which herbs are best for acne?
 Check out our list of the five top Ayurvedic herbal medicines that can get rid of this annoying skin condition.

 Pimples Are Linked to Skin Health and Hormonal Imbalance

 Let’s start by taking a step back and looking at the issues that lead to pimples.
 We’ve all had them at one time or another, but what causes them?

-Pimples are related to facial skin health and hormonal imbalance.
+Pimples are related to facial skin health and hormonal imbalance and always seem to appear at the most inopportune moments.
 Most people try to dry out their pimples by using astringent or harsh chemical products on their face.

 The Causes of Acne

 Acne can be caused by a number of different lifestyle habits and health issues, according to Dr. MS Krishnamurthy MD (Ayu), Ph.D.
 (Ayu) and Dr. Hebbar.
 These Ayurvedic practitioners point to the following potential causes.

 1. Eating Too Much Sugar, Junk Foods, and Dairy

 You might be wondering why eating these foods can lead to acne.

 Dairy and foods high in sugar (high-glycemic foods) play a role in regulating certain hormones—insulin and androgens—that are known to cause acne flare ups.